 I have intricate fantasies of Kyle killing himself.
 This business woman in beige finds me in the parking lot at school and slips me an envelope with two fingers.
 I tear it open and there's just a scribble: "I love you."
 Everyone inside presses their greasy faces up against the glass as I fall to the cement.

 I keep myself guarded.
 No one has access to my thoughts.
-Everyone knows that I dig the guitar, but who knows that I'm afraid of death?
-Who knows that I feel small and useless?
+Everyone knows I dig the guitar, but who knows that I'm afraid of death?
+Who knows I feel small and useless?

 After the letter came, I took a bus to meet my Brett.
 I sat and stared at my reflection in the glass, half-grinning and leering at myself.
 It was the first time I'd really felt beautiful.
 Slicked-back Brett was standing outside of a drug store, trying to get someone to pick him up a pack of cigarettes.